spacetimeflow/spacetimeflow.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to visit the page of Dr. Wen-Long Jin & the SpaceTimeFlow Lab @ UC Irvine"
+title: "Welcome to visit the page of Dr. Wenlong Jin & the SpaceTimeFlow Lab @ UC Irvine"
 excerpt: "About me"
 author_profile: true
 redirect_from: